Financial domination: Reception

 Other authors do not consider money slavery to be pathological and see it as an inclination that one can live out responsibly.
 However, some point to the high risk of deception and fraud.
-With many Moneydomme accounts (for example on Twitter) it is unclear who is really behind it.
+With many moneydom accounts (for example, on Twitter), it is unclear who is really behind it.
 There are proven cases of fraud.
-In addition, many women would become money mistresses for purely financial reasons, without having any relation to dominance.
-Both are subsumed under the term Fake in the Findom scene.
-However, some money slaves are said to accept the deception or even to be aroused by it.
+In addition, many women become money mistresses for purely financial reasons, without having any relation to dominance.
+Both are subsumed under the term fake in the findom scene.
+However, some submissives are said to accept the deception or even to be aroused by it.